robdyke/r2d2/content/posts/2005-05-09-brent-east-campaigning-a-review.md

 guid: http://www.robdyke.com/bec/?p=57
 categories:
   - Brent East Campaigning
+tags:
+  - Election 2005
 id: 57
-tags:
-- websites
 title: Brent East Campaigning - A review
 url: /2005/05/09/brent-east-campaigning-a-review/
 ---
-Over 6 weeks &#038; 53 postings the Brent East Campaign has been blogged.
+Over 6 weeks & 53 postings the Brent East Campaign has been blogged.
 My keyboard is wornout and revision for my exams in backlog.
 This has been a prolonged high - which [explains my recent apearance](http://www.slate.com/id/2117174/entry/2118187/).
 I thought I'd review my efforts and share my experiences of the last six of weeks.

 Brent East Campaigning: The campaign